MiczFlor/RPi-Jukebox-RFID/documentation/builders/autohotspot.md

 # Auto-Hotspot

-The Auto-Hotspot function allows the Jukebox to switch its connection between a known WiFi and an automatically generated hotspot so that you can still access via SSH or Web App.
+The Auto-Hotspot function enables the Jukebox to switch its connection between a known WiFi network and an automatically generated hotspot, allowing access via SSH or Web App.

 > [!IMPORTANT]
-> Please configure the WiFi connection to your home access point before enabling these feature!
+> Please configure the WiFi connection to your home access point before enabling this feature!

 ## How to connect

-When the Jukebox is not able to connect to a known WiFi it will automatically create a hotspot.
+When the Jukebox cannot connect to a known WiFi, it will automatically create a hotspot.
-You will be able to connect to this hotspot using the password set in the installation.
+You can connect to this hotspot using the password set during installation.
-After that you can access the Web App or connect via ssh like before using the IP from the configuration.
+Afterwards, you can access the Web App or connect via SSH as before, using the IP from the configuration.

 The default configuration is
 ``` text